minar09/pix2surf_windows/README.md

 `python train_map.py`

 # Citation
-If you find our code useful, please consider citing our paper
+If you find the code useful, please consider citing the paper

 ```
 @inproceedings{mir20pix2surf,